JeanBizeul/GrayTracer/doc/Modules/Renderers.md

 # Renderers
-When loaded, must comminucate what level of illum  they support :
+When loaded, must communicate what level of illumination they support:

 | 1   | Color on ambient and diffuse only       |
 | --- | --------------------------------------- |